ravendb/docs/Documentation/5.1/Raven.Documentation.Pages/indexes/map-reduce-indexes.java.markdown

 month of May 1998.
 <br/>
-In the **JavaScript** index example (which uses `IndexDefinition`), the reference document ID pattern is set with a `string`:
+In the **JavaScript** index example (which uses `IndexDefinition`), the reference document ID pattern is set with a `String`:

 {CODE-BLOCK:javascript}
 PatternForOutputReduceToCollectionReferences ("sales/daily/{Date:yyyy-MM-dd})"